woonpeng/duediligence_neo4j/README.md

 ### Setting up ssh keys

-On another machine, you can set up a pair of ssh keys by:
+On another machine or container, you can set up a pair of ssh keys by:

 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"